What exactly is Corporate governance? What are the guidelines for corporate governance at international level? Read further to know.

 Before going deep into the topic, let’s first understand the structure of a company or corporation.
-There are a few entities which revolve around most companies and those include owners (shareholders), the board of directors, management and the stakeholders such as employees, suppliers, customers as well as the public at large.
+There are a few entities that revolve around most companies and those include owners (shareholders), the board of directors, management and the stakeholders such as employees, suppliers, customers as well as the public at large.

-Corporate governance is the ethical practice of corporate administration where the interests of shareholders and other stake holders are always given high priority.
+Corporate governance is the ethical practice of corporate administration where the interests of shareholders and other stakeholders are always given high priority.

 What is corporate governance?